-Adopt a Sub-Contractor program launched.
+Adopt a Sub-Contractor for B-BBEE Points.

-Treasury also introduced a requirement in tenders of above R30m in value to also leverage the “sub-contracting regulation”, where “feasible” and for big companies to “demonstrate the element of subcontracting to the categorised groups at a tendering stage”.
+Treasury also introduced a requirement in tenders of above R30m in value to also leverage the “sub-contracting regulation”, where “feasible” and for big companies to “demonstrate the element of sub-contracting to the categorised groups at a tendering stage”.

 The regulations also stipulate that successful bidders will have to select the sub-contractors from a list, which the “organ of state must make available” and that it must be “approved by the National Treasury”.

 It is with this challenge in mind that, South Africa’s leading tendering consultancy, Taranisco Advisory CC, has launched the “Adopt a Sub-Contractor Program” wherein companies could firstly, score points on their BBBEE Scorecard when allocating resources to build the capacity of the identified “sub-contractors” and secondly to ensure that their own existing “sub-contractors” are continued to be used where they are successful in winning tenders.

 Participating companies in the program will either choose their own “sub-contractors” to become part of the capacity building interventions or it could request TaranisCo Advisory to supply them with pre-screened “sub-contractors” that are verified on treasury’s Central Supplier Database (CSD).

-According to Gerrit Davids, Lead Consultant at TaranisCo Advisory, “the program provides all companies tendering for government contracts to prepare their “sub-contractors” for the eventual delivery of the required goods or services.
+According to Gerrit Davids, Lead Consultant at TaranisCo Advisory, “the program provides all companies tendering for government contracts to prepare their “sub-contractors” for the eventual delivery of contracts.
 Also, companies must ensure that their existing “sub-contractors” are complying with the definition of the “selected categories of designated groups”.

 For further details contact: Gerrit Davids on Cell.
 082 496 1657 or to E-mail us: Click Here